-Applicants for this course should have achieved a UK II.i Honours Degree or its international equivalent.
+Applicants for this course should have achieved a UK First class Honours degree.

 Months of entry

 The programme is a full-time course occupying one year and is structured as follows:

 The objectives of the programme are to:

 - provide students with advanced technical skills in chemical engineering;

 - enable students to solve problems within an engineering type of environment;

 - provide students with business skills and a knowledge of entrepreneurship; and